lancerushing/www.lancerushing.com/content/posts/resume.md

 ## Experience

-### Vice President of Technology &mdash; January 2019 - July 2019<br>Search Optics LLC San Diego, CA
+### Vice President of Technology <small>January 2019 - July 2019</small><br>Search Optics LLC San Diego, CA
 Technology leadership for the parent company of UPTRACS INC. Primary goal to bring successful ECS/Docker implementation to existing products, to reduce complexity, and increase AWS asset efficiency.

-Responsibilities:
+#### Responsibilities:
 * Manage team of 6 developers
 * Develop new application development and operation processes
 * Work directly with owners to plan and implement new products
-* Conduct interviews and make hiring decisions Technology Highlights:
+* Conduct interviews and make hiring decisions

+#### Technology Highlights:
 * Vehicle inventory system with 1.2 million vehicles.
 MySQL with Elasticsearch
 * CMS application backed by CouchDB and Elasticsearch
 * Deployments managed with Bamboo
 * AWS Infrastructure - 6 Regions, >100 EC2 instances
 * iOS / Android applications (Cordova with angular 1.x)

-### Vice President of Technology &mdash; August 2011 - Januaray 2019 <br>UPTRACS INC San Diego, CA
+### Vice President of Technology <small>August 2011 - January 2019</small><br>UPTRACS INC San Diego, CA
-Personally led creation of new marketing/campaign performance analytic application for Search Optics.
-The successful new application created a new company: UPTRACS.
-Started as an outside consultant, then Architect, then Director of Technology, then VP of Technology.
-Responsibilities:
+Personally created new marketing/campaign performance application for Search Optics.
+The successful new application used to created new company: UPTRACS.
+Started as a Consultant, then Architect, then Director of Technology, then VP of Technology.

+#### Responsibilities:
 * Manage team of 5 (3 developers and 2 QA/product support specialists)
 * Approximately 50% of time acting as Lead Developer
 * Conduct interviews and make hiring decisions
 * Oversee training curriculum
-* Approve all development activities Product Highlights:
+* Approve all development activities

+#### Product Highlights:
 * Analytics tracking for 4,000+ domains
 * System manages 42,000 marketing phone numbers.
 * Integrated with multiple phone/call providers.
 (Avanser, CallMetrics, CallSource, Calltracks, Dialoga, DIDWW, DirectCall, Plivo, Twilio)
-* Serving customers in United States, Canada, Brazil, Australia, Ireland, and Mexico
+* Serving customers in the United States, Canada, Brazil, Australia, Ireland, and Mexico
-* Localization support (l10n) for 7 locales Technology Highlights:
+* Localization support (l10n) for 7 locales

+#### Technology Highlights:
 * Applications are 100% hosted on Amazon Web Services.
 * We utilize EC2, ECS.
-RDS, S3, Cloud Front, RDS, ElastiCache, Cloud Watch, CloudFormation, SQS, SWF
+RDS, S3, CloudFront, RDS, ElastiCache, Cloud Watch, CloudFormation, SQS, SWF
 * Pre-ECS .
 Averaging 19 EC2 instances running at peak time.
 * Post-ECS Averaging 5 ECS2 instances running at peak time.
 * Frontend: Bootstrap css and Angular 1.6
-* Backend is PHP 7.2 with Postgresql databases
+* Backend: PHP 7.3 with Postgresql
 * “Push button” deployment via packaging applications into RPMs and distributing to servers via yum, now using AWS ECR to deploy to ECS.
 * Frontend and Backend testing with ProtractorJS and PHPUnit respectively

-### Senior Software Developer &mdash; January 2008 - July 2011 <br>Bridgepoint Education San Diego, CA
+### Senior Software Developer <small>January 2008 - July 2011</small><br>Bridgepoint Education San Diego, CA
 Member of a specially assembled research and developer team to create a company wide programming framework and methodology.

-Personal Accomplishments:
+#### Personal Accomplishments:
 * Created VMWare LAMP (RHEL 5.2) development environment.
 * Developed code coverage and unit testing standards for PHP software using xDebug and phpUnit
 * Wrote custom unit testing framework to assist developers in choosing which tests to run, and debug failing test.
 * Assisted with coding standard ‘sniffs’ using phpCS
 * Created an ant build script system to simplify testing and distributing
-* Co-administered continuous integration servers (2):
+* Co-administered continuous integration servers (2)
 * phpUnderControl on top of Cruise Control
 * Distributed builds with Cruise Control
 * Researched competing CI products (TeamCity, Bamboo and Hudson)
 * Co-defined Software Development Lifecycle patterns

-### Consultant, Application, Database & Systems Engineeer &mdash; November 2005 - June 2008<br>San Diego Padres (Consultant) San Diego, CA
+### Consultant, Application, Database & Systems Engineer <small>November 2005 - June 2008</small><br>San Diego Padres (Consultant) San Diego, CA
 Created custom web application baseball statistical analysis tool kit for the San Diego Padres.
 Also created a custom windows desktop application for remote scouting data collection.

 * PHP5 server with PostgreSQL DB running on SUSE/Ubuntu Linux